 The Lagos Electricity Market (LEM) will be owned and operated substantially by the private sector under a commercial framework, also guided by the IRP and the State tariff methodology.
 TCN will be encouraged to incorporate its transmission network in the State under a separate corporate entity that would seek and obtain a transmission licence from the State regulator.
-The Lagos ISO, when established, will also be owned by all The IRP will be in the custody of, and its market participants, possibly including key fuel suppliers, on a mutual, not-for-profit basis of the State will consider the ability of the that guarantees its full transparency and non-targeted end consumers to pay for services preferential operations.
+The Lagos ISO, when established, will also be owned by all The IRP will be in the custody of, and its market participants, possibly including key fuel suppliers, on a mutual, not-for-profit basis of the State will consider the ability of the that guarantees its full transparency and non- targeted end consumers to pay for services preferential operations. to forestall financial debts or shortfalls in the market.

-Given the steady progression towards decentralisation and the increased use of technology in providing energy services to customers, there will be significant scope for the further disaggregation of distribution services within the State.
-All such services, depending on their sophistication and capital / 3.19.1 Transparent generation procurement management requirements will be subject to some form of licensing.
-Licensing processes relationships between players in the Market macroeconomic signals. will be governed by a set of typical industry codes and guidelines established by the 3.19.3 Willing buyer-willing seller transactions regulatory body via a consultative process.
-The Market will also have an industryled dispute resolution mechanism that emphasizes alternative dispute resolution. retail).
-These essential elements will be provided for in the State electricity law and the focus will be to establish a commercially and financially viable and technically sound LEM into which not in the wires business; and entry is via a simple, uncomplicated licensing mechanism, with most of the energy consumed 3.19.5 Accounting separation between each by customers being based on willing buyer/ willing seller transactions.
+Given the steady progression towards decentralisation and the increased use of The bankability of this commercial framework technology in providing energy services to is based on revenue streams derived via a customers, there will be significant scope tariff methodology founded on the following for the further disaggregation of distribution basic principles: services within the State.
+All such services, depending on their sophistication and capital/ 3.19.1 Transparent generation procurement management requirements will be subject to processes. some form of licensing.
+Licensing processes will be simple, automated, and efficient.
+The 3.19.2 Consistent and apolitical response to relationships between players in the Market macroeconomic signals. will be governed by a set of typical industry codes and guidelines established by the 3.19.3 Willing buyer-willing seller transactions in every sector of the Lagos electricity market regulatory body via a consultative process.
+The Market will also have an industryfrom fuel supply through generation and led dispute resolution mechanism that transmission to distribution (wholesale and emphasizes alternative dispute resolution. retail).
+These essential elements will be provided for in the State electricity law and the focus will 3.19.4 Competition in the generation and distribution retail sectors, although probably be to establish a commercially and financially viable and technically sound LEM into which not in the wires business; and entry is via a simple, uncomplicated licensing mechanism, with most of the energy consumed 3.19.5 Accounting separation between each by customers being based on willing buyer/ business segment of the Market willing seller transactions.